 The Coastal Highway

 Search for popular cycling routes out of Girona and you will inevitably find a coastal loop that takes you on the road between Tossa de Mar and Sant Feliu de Guixols.
 While there are multiple variations of this loop, they all feature the same beautiful 12-mile stretch of road that hugs the cliffs overlooking the Mediterranean.
-It's a staple of any cycling holiday in northeast Spain and it's even featured in the Volta a Catalunya (the one-week pro cycling race that takes place in the region every March).
+It's a staple of any cycling holiday in northeast Spain and it's even featured in the Volta Ciclista a Catalunya (the one-week pro cycling race that takes place in the region every March).
 We'll take full advantage of this spectacular gem, incorporating it in parts and in its entirety on several of our routes.

 Sea Otter Europe